gammalib/gammalib/doc/source/users/user_manual/inst/spi/index.rst

 16 deg in diameter (fully coded).
 The angular resolution is about 2 deg, the spectral resolution is about 2 keV.

-The following figure presents an overview over the C++ classes of the SPI module and their relations.
+The following figure presents an overview over the classes of the SPI module and their relations.

 .. _fig_uml_spi: